Green Day’s Billie Joe Armstrong Says He’s ‘Renouncing’ U.S. Citizenship After Roe V Wade Is Overturned

 Green Day lead singer Billie Joe Armstrong didn’t mince words when he revealed his contempt for the Supreme Court’s ruling to overturn Roe V. Wade.
-During the band’s concert at London Stadium for the Hella Mega tour on Friday, June 24 just hours after the majority-conservative court ended the constitutional right to abortion, Billie Joe told the audience, “F**k America.
-I’m f**king renouncing my citizenship.
-I’m f**king coming here,” as seen in the video below.
+During the band’s concert at London Stadium for the Hella Mega tour on Friday, June 24 just hours after the majority-conservative court ended the constitutional right to abortion, Billie Joe told the audience, “F*** America.
+I’m f****** renouncing my citizenship.
+I’m f****** coming here,” as seen in the video below.

 .@armstr0ngtyler: #GreenDay #RoeVWade #hellamegatour